Posted on 02/02/2018 at 04:30 PM by Troy Cummings

 After mechanical difficulties with their tour bus, Holly had chartered a plane for his band to fly between stops on the Winter Dance Party tour.
 However, J.P.
-"Big Bopper" Richardson convinced Waylon Jennings, a member Holly’s band at the time, to give up his seat and Ritchie Valens won a coin toss for seat on the plane.
+"Big Bopper" Richardson convinced Waylon Jennings, a member Holly’s band at the time, to give up his seat and Ritchie Valens won a coin toss for a seat on the plane.

 Holly, born Charles Holley in Lubbock, Texas, was just 22 when he died.
-He had began singing country music before switching to rock and roll after opening for various performers, including Elvis Presley.
+He had begun singing country music before switching to rock and roll after opening for various performers, including Elvis Presley.
 By the mid-1950s, Holly and his band had a regular radio show and toured internationally, playing hits like “Peggy Sue,” “Oh, Boy!,” “Maybe Baby” and “Early in the Morning.”
 Holly wrote all his songs, many of which were released after his death and influenced such artists as Bob Dylan and Paul McCartney.

 Another crash victim, J.P.
 “The Big Bopper” Richardson, 28, started out as a disk jockey in Texas and later began writing songs.
 Richardson’s most famous recording was the rockabilly hit “Chantilly Lace,” which made the Top 10.
 He developed a stage show based on his radio persona, “The Big Bopper.”